Chris Denning

-Christopher David Denning (born 10 May 1941) is an English former radio presenter and convicted sex offender.
-His career effectively ended when he was convicted of sexual offences in 1974, and Denning has been imprisoned in Great Britain and overseas on multiple occasions since 1985.
+Christopher David Denning (10 May 1941 – 24 June 2022) was an English radio presenter and sex offender.
+His career effectively ended when he was convicted of sexual offences in 1974.
+He was imprisoned several times in the United Kingdom, Czechia and Slovakia between 1985 and his death in custody in 2022.

-Early life and radio career
+Early life

-Born in Hayes, Middlesex, Denning grew up in Cowley, Oxford, the only child of middle-class parents.
+Christopher David Denning was born in Hayes, Middlesex on 10 May 1941.
+He grew up in Cowley, Oxford, the only child of middle-class parents.
 He has said that he was a rent boy from the age of 13 and remained so until the age of 18.

+Radio career

-His first radio experience was on a short-wave station in the United States as a teenager, before travelling to Kenya to work on British Forces Network.
-He then returned to the UK in time to become the first announcer heard on BBC 2 when it began broadcasting in 1964.
-He worked for Radio Luxembourg and Radio London before presenting the Saturday afternoon programme Where It's At with Kenny Everett (produced by Johnny Beerling) on the BBC's Light Programme.
+His first radio experience was on a short-wave station in the United States as a teenager before travelling to Kenya to work on British Forces Network.
+He then returned to the UK in time to become the first announcer heard on BBC2 when it began broadcasting in 1964.
+He worked for Radio Luxembourg and Radio London before presenting the Saturday afternoon programme Where It's At with Kenny Everett (produced by Johnny Beerling) on the BBC Light Programme.

 He then became one of the original DJs on BBC Radio 1, where he continued presenting Where It's At, had his own weekly show and deputised as necessary for Tony Blackburn on the latter's breakfast show.
-Denning is gay, and has said he was 'out' when he was working at Radio 1.
+Denning was gay, and has said that he was 'out' when he was working at Radio 1.

 Denning left Radio 1 in 1969 after facing accusations that his job there came into conflict with his new promotional job at Decca Records, which the BBC had initially agreed to with provisos.
 He worked for Decca for two years.
-He then became the number-two producer at Bell Records and was involved in developing the careers of the Bay City Rollers and Gary Glitter.
+He then became the number two producer at Bell Records and was involved in developing the careers of the Bay City Rollers and Gary Glitter.

-After his employment with radio stations and record companies, he ran his own music and video production business, even being part of a 1997 Radio One reunion with Terry Wogan and Tony Blackburn.
+After his employment with radio stations and record companies, he ran his own music and video production business, and was part of a 1997 Radio One reunion with Terry Wogan and Tony Blackburn.